Visiting Ewood Park

 Why am I unable to purchase a ticket for a "restricted sale" game?

 Sometimes, on a few occasions, the club must restrict who they sell tickets to.
-These games are usually the local derbies or the game which are likely to sell out in the away section such as Preston North End and Leeds United.
+These games are usually the local derbies or the game which are likely to sell out in the away section such as a local derby match against Preston North End.
 Unfortunately history has shown that once this allocation has sold out some away fans will try to obtain tickets for home areas.
 Therefore, for the safety of all supporters the club will only sell to fans who are known to be Blackburn Rovers supporters by referring to our database purchase history.
 If you are unable to purchase a ticket it usually means that the booking history on your account does not satisfy the criteria put in place for that game.

 When do tickets go on sale?